2008-2013 Nissan Altima coupe

 The stock speakers (both base and Bose) are lower impedance speakers, so replacing them with higher-impedance aftermarket models will result in lower volume levels.
 Keep that in mind while you shop, and talk to our advisors if you have any questions.

 The rest of the job is pretty straightforward.
 You'll need to remove the door panels, but all in all, this is a very do-able DIY project.
-Complete, illustrated instructions can be found in the Crutchfield MasterSheet that's included free with your Crutchfield order.
+Complete, illustrated instructions can be found in your MasterSheet.

 Here, and everywhere else in the car, be sure to test the speakers and make sure they're working before you put things back together.
 Test the door locks and windows before you button everything up, too.